 KNOXVILLE, Tenn.
-(AP) Tennessee athletic director Dave Hart will retire next summer after a five-year run that included consolidation of the men's and women's athletic departments, improvements in facilities and the settlement of a Title IX lawsuit.
+(AP) Tennessee athletic director Dave Hart will retire next summer after a tumultuous tenure that included consolidation of the men's and women's athletic departments, improvements in facilities and the settlement of a Title IX lawsuit.

 Hart's announcement Thursday comes six weeks after Tennessee reached a $2.48 million settlement in a Title IX lawsuit regarding its handling of assault and sexual assault complaints against athletes.
 It comes three months after chancellor Jimmy Cheek said he was stepping down to return to teaching.